STORYTELLING IS MORE THAN TRADITION

 When I was a kid, we had a Christmas family tradition where every few nights in December we would gather around the Christmas Tree and one of us would pick off a decoration and tell a story about it.

-There was something special about gathering around the tree together, with the lights flickering, listening.
-There was so much anticipation; which object would they choose and how would its story unravel.
-The most amazing thing was, no matter how many years we did it or how many times we picked the same object, no two stories were ever the same.
-Each story was unique and an insight into the storyteller.
-That tradition brought us closer together.
+There was so much anticipation; which object would one of us choose and what would the story be.
+The most amazing thing was, no matter how many years we did it or how many times the same object was picked, no two stories were ever the same.
+Each story was unique and that some how brought us closer together.

-It wasn't until later, when I began creating films about people that I realised it wasn't so much the tradition that was bringing us together, but the act of storytelling.
+It wasn't until later, when I began creating documentary films that I realised it wasn't so much the tradition that was bringing us closer together, but it was the stories in which we shared.

 PREFER VIDEO OVER TEXT

-Story Videos are the most effective way to authentically generate organic engagement.
+A story is the most effective way to connect with people and generate organic engagement.

 WHY IS ENGAGEMENT IMPORTANT?